jcmf/glulx-strings/README.md

-you have a computer program and you want to see the text it contains, you can run something like the `strings` Unix command on it, which mostly just looks through the file for any sequence of 4 or more consecutive ASCII characters and shows you those, which is surprisingly effective.
+you have a computer program and you want to see the text it contains, you can run something like the `strings` Unix command on it, which mostly just looks through the file for any sequence of 4 or more consecutive printable ASCII characters and shows you those, which is surprisingly effective.
 But for Glulx (and Z-code) this tends not to work, because the text is usually compressed, using a Huffman encoding scheme.
 I guess back in the Infocom days it was important to do this in order to be able to fit more game on a floppy disk, and I assume that the practice has persisted because there was no compelling reason to stop doing it and also because it makes it that much harder to cheat.
 [Erm.
 Sorry about that.]

 Anyway!
 I think the strategy used by this glulx-strings thing you're looking at is interesting -- normally you'd need a disassembler,